 The Louvre Museum has a tradition of allowing artists to learn by painting the masterpieces.
 Sometimes they catch your attention more than the original art.

-Our “Scenic Gem” Seine River cruise from Paris through Normandy?
+Our “Scenic Gem” Seine River cruise through Normandy?
 Delightful!
-Castles, gardens, artist studios and museums – explored from a luxury rivership with cool sun-room balconies.
+Castles, gardens, artist studios and museums – explored from a Scenic “space ship” with cool sun-room balconies.

 Near Paris, the Chateau de Chantilly is a fairytale wonder; it’s also home to one of France’s finest collections of classical paintings.
 Beats Versailles in some ways!